smittytone/ASCII/README.md

 For more information on using ASCII &mdash; and a binary download &mdash; please see [this page](https://smittytone.net/ascii/index.html).

-Version 2.0.0 is functionally identical (almost) to 1.4.0.
-It includes a small improvements intended for 1.4.1: changing the hex string output type (`string` or `array`) will automaticall update the string itself.
+Version 2.0.0 includes a small improvements intended for 1.4.1: changing the hex string output type (`string` or `array`) will automaticall update the string itself.

 ## Release Notes

 - 2.0.0 *Unreleased*
     - Ground-up rewrite in Swift and SwiftUI.
+    - Add UInt64 as an icon input/output format.
 - 1.4.0 *10 December 2020*
     - Add pixel shifting: left, right, up and down with <kbd>Cmd-arrow</kbd>.
     - Add keyboard shortcuts.